opengisci/dsad/_posts/2025-01-06-before-class.md

 If you have any difficulty with software installation or account creation, please attend the first set of office hours on Monday afternoon.

-Once you have a GitHub account, please [fill out this form](https://forms.gle/4tWobsz8NEoCkasM7) to confirm enrollment in the course and share your GitHub user account.
+Once you have a GitHub account, please **[fill out this form](https://forms.gle/4tWobsz8NEoCkasM7)** to confirm enrollment in the course and share your GitHub user account.

-Finally, please read one research article prior to the Tuesday afternoon workshop.
-Details are posted on the [workshop page](/2025/01/07/git-markdown) [workshop page](2025/01/07/git-markdown) [workshop page]({{site.baseurl}}/2025/01/07/git-markdown) [workshop page]({{site.baseurl}}/2025/01/07/git-markdown.html).
+Finally, please **read one research article** prior to the Tuesday afternoon workshop.
+Details are posted on Tuesday's [workshop page]({{site.baseurl}}/2025/01/07/git-markdown).